brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

 meter on the playback website registered a steady -10.
 So **that scale is calibrated in peak dBFS.**

-The web interface instructs the user to _"Keep your audio in the amber range"_ which extends from -15dBFS to -5dBFS peak. -5dbFS seems like a high target to me (TX parrot tells me _"yeah ... that's just way, way, too loud."_) but at least the amber part of the scale is centered around the -10dBFS peak level.
+The web interface instructs users to _"Keep your audio in the amber range"_ which extends from -15dBFS to -5dBFS peak. -5dbFS seems like a high target to me (TX parrot tells me _"yeah ... that's just way, way, too loud."_) but at least the amber part of the scale is centered around the -10dBFS peak level.

-The web interface also displays an "RMS Level" of 6930.
-This checks out as well since
+The web interface also displayed an "RMS Level" of 6930 for my test.
+This checks out as well since:

     20 * log10((6930/0.707) / 32767) ~= -10